 Spanish Holidays FAQs

 The biggest holidays in Spain are Christmas and Easter, each of which includes several days of festivities and unique traditions.
-There are also many other important holidays, such as All Saints Day (November 1), the National Day of Spain (October 12), and various regional and local celebrations.
+There are also many other important holidays, such as All Saints' Day (November 1st), the National Day of Spain (October 12th), and various regional and local celebrations.

-There are nine national holidays in Spain, from New Year’s and Three Kings Day to the Immaculate Conception and Christmas.
-But considering all the regional and local festivos, most Spaniards get a total of around 14 days off work per year for official holidays.
+There are nine national holidays in Spain, from New Year's Day and Three Kings Day to the Immaculate Conception and Christmas.
+Considering all the regional and local festivos, most Spaniards get a total of around 14 days off work per year for official holidays.

-Halloween isn’t traditionally celebrated in Spain, and it’s certainly not as big of a deal as it is in the US, but these days many Spanish kids (and adults) dress up on October 31.
-The following day, however, is an actual Spanish holiday.
-On November 1, people celebrate All Saints Day by paying tribute to loved ones who have passed away—and eating traditional sweets.
+Halloween isn’t traditionally celebrated in Spain, and it’s certainly not as big of a deal as it is in the US, but these days many Spanish kids (and adults) dress up on October 31st.
+However, the following day is an actual Spanish holiday.
+On November 1st, people celebrate All Saints' Day by honoring deceased loved ones—and eating traditional sweets.

 Unlike in the US, Christmas in Spain doesn’t revolve around Santa Claus!
-You might hear Spaniards talking about San Nicolás or Papá Noel (Santa’s Spanish monikers), but kids are usually more excited about los Reyes Magos: the Three Wise Men, who leave presents for them to open on January 6 (Three Kings Day).
+You might hear Spaniards talking about San Nicolás or Papá Noel (Santa’s Spanish monikers), but kids are usually more excited about los Reyes Magos: the Three Wise Men, who leave gifts for them to open on January 6th (Three Kings Day).

 Hungry for more?
 Sign up for my free weekly newsletter and receive a new Spanish recipe once a week!
 Join today and get my FREE Spanish ingredient essentials guide!